Baseline Automated Security Enumeration and Configuration (BASEC) Tool for Securing Military Installations Against Cyber Attacks

 Current solutions for examining the security and configuration posture of building automation systems focus on vulnerability assessments or specific vendor implementations.
 Although helpful for examining specific installations, these methods do not scale and are not sufficient for meeting the holistic requirements across DoD installations.
 BASEC provides an innovative solution that helps standardize, enforce, and secure DoD building energy systems across all potential vendors and installations.
 The ease of deployment is designed for use by installation/facility control engineers and provides detailed reporting without the requirement for advanced cyber security skill sets.

-For more information on BASEC, which includes a recorded webinar on deploying BASEC to secure military installations against cyber-based attacks, visit the BASEC ESTCP project webpage.
+For more information on BASEC, which includes a recorded webinar on deploying BASEC to secure military installations against cyber-based attacks, visit the BASEC ESTCP project overview.